dccn-tg/tg-toolset-golang/README.md

 Most of the re-usable libraries are written to support the CLI tools listed above.
 Those libraries are organised in various `pkg` directories:

 - [pkg](pkg): common libraries shared between the sub-modules.
-- [dataflow/pkg](dataflow/pkg): libraries used/introduced specifically for the development of the MEG/MRI dataflow management.
+- [dataflow/pkg](dataflow/pkg): libraries for the CLI tools of the MEG/MRI dataflow management.
-- [project/pkg](project/pkg): libraries used/introduced specifically for the development of the project management.
+- [project/pkg](project/pkg): libraries for the CLI tools of the project management.
-- [repository/pkg](repository/pkg): libraries used/introduced specifically for the development of the repository data management.
+- [repository/pkg](repository/pkg): libraries for the CLI tools of the repository data management.

 ## Build